Skull Lake

 Lake County, MinnesotaLimited DataMesotrophic

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
 A maximum depth of 38 ft puts Skull Lake in the middle of Minnesota's depth distribution.
-Skull Lake is small — 29 acres alongside 1.0 miles of shoreline — which makes it sensitive to even modest changes in watershed runoff or recreational pressure.
-Skull Lake sits at rank 75 of 142 in Lake County, in the lower half of the local distribution.
+The lake is compact at 29 acres, with 1.0 miles of shoreline and little volume to buffer nutrient inputs.
+Within Lake County's 142 graded lakes, Skull Lake ranks 75 — below the local median, though not at the bottom.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-07-20.
 Grade methodology: LakeGrade methodology.